-The Crafter-Friendly Holiday Accessories pattern has been designed to pair with a Forever 18 Inches Crafter-Friendly Fireplace.
+The Crafter-Friendly Holiday Accessories pattern, by Forever 18 Inches, has been designed to pair with a Forever 18 Inches Crafter-Friendly Fireplace.
 The pattern includes two easy-level sewing projects: A reversible Mantle Covering, and a simple Stocking that attaches to the Mantle Covering for easy decorating.
 Two simple craft projects for a faux pine-branch Garland and cone-shaped Spiral Trees are also part of the package.
 Suggestions for alternate materials that can be substituted for the Spiral Tree are also included.

 Mantle Cover: ½ yd.
 Main Fabric and ½ yd.
 Lining